Robocon-Team-2025/Embedded_System_Workshop/README.md

 ### Prompted install
 If Windows prompts you to install a driver for a CP210x device (for example, if you plug a CP210x into your computer)
 1. Use the dialog to browse for the driver location.
-Select "Browse my computer for drivers"
+Select **Browse my computer for drivers**
 ![Image](https://github.com/user-attachments/assets/71dab7b0-217e-4d21-ab6e-8bd2baf2519f)
 2. Locate the driver folder (that you previously unzipped)
 ![Image](https://github.com/user-attachments/assets/a1f339f6-b791-4253-b818-3ea458e74f07)
 3. Follow the instructions
 ### Manual install
 1. Using Windows File Explorer, locate the driver folder (that you previously unzipped)
 ![Image](https://github.com/user-attachments/assets/d4695b65-0d78-48da-a759-b02779dcbc4f)

-    2. Right click on the "silabser.inf" file and select Install
+2. Right click on the **silabser.inf** file and select Install
 ![Image](https://github.com/user-attachments/assets/113789c8-d324-4d2c-a0dd-d7a32c693f7d)
 3. Follow the instructions
 ![Image](https://github.com/user-attachments/assets/3c4e5272-0e3d-4f84-ba61-b2b13335d146)